Form an LLC in Utah: Everything You Need to Know

 - Get Utah state identification numbers — To do so, please submit Form TC-69: Utah State Business and Tax Registration.

 - Consider C-Corp or S-Corp tax treatment — An LLC benefits from pass-through taxation by default.
 When electing S-Corp tax treatment, this can help owner-employees save on self-employment taxes.
 In comparison, C-Corps suffer double taxation.

 - Apply for all business licenses and permits — To legally run your business, you must obtain all required licenses and permits.
 To support your efforts, use the Small Business Administration Business License and Permit tool.

 - File ongoing tax returns — In order to maintain your company, you must file state and federal tax returns.
 You should also file a Utah Annual Report.

 - Become familiar with your LLC's legal obligations — This is particularly the case for annual renewals.
 These renewals are due annually, either one or before the anniversary of LLC formation.
 A $15 filing fee will be applied.

 Please note that when you form an LLC in Utah, this process will cost $70.
 This is the articles of organization filing fee and will take approximately two weeks to be processed.
 If you would like this service expedited, it will cost an additional $75.
 When filing online, expedited processing is 24 hours, and when filing via mail, this service takes 1-2 business days.

 If you need help to form an LLC in Utah, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.